AtlanticR/reproducible-rap-report/README.md

 5. Routinely Pull (i.e. git fetch + git merge) from origin/main to deal with any conflicts `git pull origin main`

-6. Once the original issue is fixed, ensure the report can still be generated through the app and that the test suite passes: `testthat::test_local()`

-7. If everything still runs correctly, make a pull request from GitHub website to merge `my_dev_branch` into `main`.
+6. If everything works correctly, make a pull request from GitHub website to merge `my_dev_branch` into `main`.

-8. Other developers will then respond to the request and test out the code in their dev branches to make sure there are no issues.
+7. Other developers will then respond to the request and test out the code in their dev branches to make sure there are no issues.

-9. Once all lights are green, the pull request will be accepted and the new code merged into main branch.
+8. Once all lights are green, the pull request will be accepted and the new code merged into main branch.